title

 biography

 Ryota was born to Shotaro and Maki Kawasaki on May 23, 1914, in the Heeps district at Semilin and Truimph streets in Vancouver, BC.
-His mother and siblings returned to Iso Shigaken when Ryota was five months old.
-His father remained in Vancouver and later went to Nanoose Bay to work at a mill site.
+His parents and siblings returned to Iso Shigaken when Ryota was five months old.
+His father later went to Nanoose Bay to work at a mill site.
 Ryota was educated in Iso, and graduated from carpentry school.
 When he was in his early 20s he returned to Vancouver and met with his father at Nanoose Bay and worked with him at the mill.
 Ryota went to Vancouver and was sent to Hastings Park (where each person was given two gray woolen blankets for their bedding) and was detained with the other Japanese Canadians in the barns until he was boarded on a train to the Slocan valley.
 Because he was a carpenter, he was asked to help build the bunk houses for the "evacuees."
 In Slocan, he was introduced to Shizu Kondo by a baishyakunin.

 Shizu was born to Seisuke and Iwa Kondo on April 20, 1917, in Steveston, BC.
 Later the family moved to Vancouver and resided on Heatley Avenue.
 Shizu attended Strathcona school as well as the Vancouver Japanese Language school on Alexander Street.
 Shizu helped her brothers who were commercial shrimpers and she enjoyed dressmaking.
 In October 1942, Shizu, her mother and sisters were interned at Popoff, Slocan while her brothers were sent to Angler Prisoner of War camp in Ontario.